TongyJia/MADN/README.md

    　 tqdm

-### Use a pre-trained network for image dehazing:
+### Quick Start
+#### Testing:
+Clone this repo in environment that satisfies the prerequisites

+Run test.py using default hyper-parameter settings.

-You can test on the trained model: dehaze_80.pth is the pre-trained meta network, model.pth is the pre-trained dehazing network.
+(You can test on the trained model: dehaze_80.pth is the pre-trained meta network, model.pth is the pre-trained dehazing network.)